 Brown has always had a stubborn streak.
 It manifested early when, at age 12, he got a new pair of brilliant white Nike shoes.
 When he went for a bike ride with his parents, his mother begged him not to wear his new shoes.
 He insisted.

 "Like many times in my life, I didn't listen to the sound advice of my parents," confesses the now 21-year-old.
 Speeding ahead of them, his foot flipped off a pedal and he went over his handlebars.
 His skinned knee bled profusely all over his new shoes.
 Karmic.

 Another example: Last January Brown was looking forward to running his first marathon, the popular Disney world marathon in Florida, with his father.
 After all, it was his dad who had encouraged him to run in the first place.
 "He's always been an inspiration to me," says Brown.
 The day before the run, he came down with a monumental case of the flu.
-His father tried to talk him out of running.
-That would have been the smart thing to do.
-But for Brown that would have been too easy.

 "I'm not the type to be talked out of doing a race, especially after all the hard training and money I had put into it," he says.
 "It was very hot on the course and I was miserable the whole way, but just being there with my dad inspired me to finish."